 All the Comforts of Home When Winter Camping

-In the late afternoon Evan, Peter, Matt, Tim, Ian, and Austin finished their winter survival shelter.
+Evan, Peter, Matt, Tim, Ian, and Austin finished their winter survival shelter in the late afternoon.
 They ran power out to the snow dome quinzee for music, Christmas lights, and laptop access from the multitude of unsecured Wi-Fi networks in our neighborhood.
-They lined the base of the shelter with a tarp then wool blankets and sleeping bags.
+They lined the base of the shelter with a tarp, then wool blankets and sleeping bags.
 It was comfortable and warm.
 The entrance was blocked with a couple of sleds.

 The Scouting Magazine Boys Life offers a great outline of how to build a quinzhee winter survival shelter.
 It also features great outdoor skill articles and stories in each issue.

 Some images below contain affiliate links.
 See our affiliate disclosure for more details.

 Besides building a simple quinzhee, there are a couple of easy tips to keep in mind when camping out in the winter months.

 Layer Your Clothing – Start with at least three layers of clothing.
 You can help to regulate your body’s temperature by adding or removing different layers of clothing.
 Use wool or material that wicks moisture away from your body.
 Loosen or remove layers if you begin to sweat.
 Moisture will cause heat to radiate away from the body, eventually making you colder.